 This stroller-friendly trail is Just an hour west of DC, in the beautiful town of Bluemont.
 Cool Spring Battlefield was once a golf course, and the paved trails were golf cart paths.
 The course has been transformed into a haven for native Virginia plants and birds.
 Two loop trails wind through meadows at the edge of the Shenandoah River.

 Most of the paths at Cool Spring are stroller-friendly but be prepared for dips and short climbs.
 In addition, there is an extremely steep side trail at one end of the park that is not stroller-accessible.
 Unfortunately, most of the trail is not ADA-compliant as the hills, while short, are too steep.

 Green Spring Gardens is a 31-acre garden park with a small network of paved paths.
 Walk the loop around the main gardens and head down a small hill to visit the pond.
 The demonstration area includes a children's garden and the Horticulture Center has a shop and clean restrooms.
 Admission and parking are free.

 Unpaved Wheelchair and Stroller-Friendly Trails in Northern VA

 Hard-packed dirt and stone surfaces are perfect for sturdy strollers.
 Two of these paths are wheelchair accessible for all or a portion of the trail.

 Huntley Meadows Park, Alexandria

-Huntley Meadows Park is an absolute gem in the Fairfax County Park system.
-ADA-compliant, stroller friendly trails pass through the woods to a long boardwalk over the beautiful marsh.
+Huntley Meadows Park is one of the hidden gems of the Fairfax County Park system.
+Wheelchair accessible and stroller-friendly dirt trails pass through the woods to a long boardwalk over a beautiful marsh.
 On one visit, beavers had built a lodge over part of the boardwalk, and there are always birds, fish, and amphibians to see.
-The Visitor Center includes fun displays and convenient restrooms, and the park is free.
+The Visitor Center includes interesting displays and convenient restrooms, and the park is free.